Eschatologue/CM_wiki/docs/lore/glossary.md

 *Era*

-The Millennium Dawn marks the age that began 200 years after the Second Maelstorm, characterised by the fall of the Tahdenvalta Empire and the aftermath of the Great Split.
+The Millennium Dawn marks the age that began 200 years after the Second Rapture, characterised by the fall of the Tahdenvalta Empire and the aftermath of the Great Split.

 This era signifies a new period for Antares, as societies adapt to the new balance of power, technology slowly replaces magic in every part of societies, and the remnants of the old world collide with the burgeoning innovations of the Londoners.